Metabyte2710/RGB/NZXT-Kraken.md

 The NZXT Kraken series of AIO liquid cooling devices support RGB lighting as well as pump and fan control.
-The NZXT Kraken controller uses the USB HID protocol with 65 byte writes and 64 byte reads and enumerates at 1E71:170E.
+The NZXT Kraken controller uses the USB HID protocol with 65 byte writes and 64 byte reads.

 # Supported Devices